-  New Mexico will begin by sending 80 troops to the border but 250 are expected to eventually serve, the Santa Fe New Mexican reported.
+New Mexico is sending 80 troops to the border but 250 are expected to eventually serve, the Santa Fe New Mexican reported.

 “The safety of all New Mexicans is our first and foremost concern which is why our soldiers will participate in this operation,” Larry Behrens, a spokesman for Republican Gov. Susana Martinez, said in a statement, according to the newspaper.

-Texas Gov. Greg Abbott, a Republican, told San Antonio radio station KTSA he plans to send as many as 1,000 troops to the border, though he will start with 250.
+Texas Gov. Greg Abbott, a Republican, told San Antonio radio station KTSA in April that he plans to send as many as 1,000 troops to the border, though he will start with 250.